Smarter cities through cross-border and G2G collaborations

-The proliferation of data centres and IoT control towers – core components of smart cities – places an incredible strain on existing infrastructure, leading a rise in carbon emission as well as land pollution.
+The proliferation of data centers and IoT control towers – core components of smart cities – places an incredible strain on existing infrastructure, leading a rise in carbon emission as well as land pollution.

 As countries race ahead in their bid to accelerate smart city development through industrialisation, the environment and ultimately humanity is paying the price for this phenomenon.

 This is most clearly seen in Asia, where 99 of the world’s 100 most polluted cities, hail from this region and environmentalists have sounded the alarm as pollutant levels continue to increase across Asia.